 If you're not a strawberry fan, check out my popular blueberry pop tarts!
 Simply swap the filling in these bite-sized pop-tarts for the blueberry filling.

 Step 1 : Prepare the strawberry "jam".
 This is a super simple strawberry style "jam".
 To make, start with fresh strawberries, chopped into pieces in a large mixing bowl.
 Add a tablespoon of maple syrup to the strawberries.

 Use a fork or a stiff whisk to mash the strawberries until there is a bit of juice extracted.
 Then sprinkle in the chia seeds and mix to disperse.
 Set the bowl aside and allow the chia seeds to soak up the juices.
 This creates a thick jam-like consistency.

-The dough will be a tad sticky.
-This is okay!
-As we roll the dough out, it will become less sticky and more manageable to handle.
+The dough will be a tad sticky which is okay!
+As you roll the dough out, it will become less sticky and more manageable to handle.

 Roll the dough out to about ½ inch in thickness.
 Be sure not to roll it out too thin as the dough will crumble.
 You want nice semi-thick pieces to work with.
 Using a heart shaped cookie cutter, cut shapes out of the dough.
 You should be able to cut 12 - 16 hearts which will make 6 - 8 mini vegan pop tarts.

 Step 5 : Fill the pop tarts, seal, and bake.
 Take half of your heart shapes and place them on a baking sheet lined with parchment paper.
 The other half of the heart will be the tops of the vegan pop tarts.
 Spoon a tablespoon of the strawberry jam on top of the hearts that are on the baking sheet.
 Make sure to place the jam in the center so there is enough to room the seal the pop tarts.